Dispersive Hong-Ou-Mandel Interference with Finite Coincidence Windows: Introduction

 \section{Introduction}

 The Hong-Ou-Mandel (HOM) effect is a fundamental example of two-photon quantum interference and serves as an essential tool for assessing photon indistinguishability.
-It plays a central role in quantum information processing, quantum metrology, and photonic quantum communication systems \cite{Sangouard2011, Kok2007, Nasr2003, Lyons2018, Bouchard2020}.
 When two indistinguishable photons enter a balanced beam splitter at different input ports, interference between Feynman paths suppresses coincident detections at the outputs.
 The resulting HOM dip in the coincidence rate as a function of relative arrival time reveals information about the temporal and spectral correlations between the photons.
+The effect plays a central role in quantum information processing, quantum metrology, and photonic quantum communication systems \cite{Sangouard2011, Kok2007, Nasr2003, Lyons2018, Bouchard2020}.
+There has also been increasing interest in HOM interference in long-distance quantum cryptography applications, such as source monitoring in quantum key distribution \cite{Duplinskiy2021, Sun2023}.

 In realistic fiber-based or free-space systems, however, the temporal and spectral characteristics of photons are often modified by dispersive effects.
 Group velocity dispersion (GVD) and polarization mode dispersion (PMD), for instance, introduce frequency-dependent delays that broaden the temporal wave packets and reduce the degree of temporal overlap at the beam splitter.
 Consequently, the shape and visibility of the HOM dip become sensitive to both the magnitude of dispersion and the photon spectral correlations.
 Although the influence of dispersion on HOM interference has been studied before \cite{Fan2021, Okano2013, Im2021, Ryu2017, Mazzotta2016, Steinberg1992}, often within the context of dispersion cancellation, a less explored but practically significant factor is the effect of the coincidence window used in coincidence count detection.
-Notably, while \cite{Xia2023} investigates dispersive broadening with temporal filtering, it assumes a Gaussian filter profile rather than a rectangular one.
-Moreover, we directly match the experimental results to the dispersion relations of the SPDC crystals
+Naively, one could argue that taking the coincidence window much larger than the photon temporal widths should minimize window-induced effects.
+However, it has been shown that a smaller window can actually greatly increase visibility by suppressing background noise in continuous-wave setups \cite{Tsujimoto2017}.
+Furthermore, while \cite{Xia2023} investigates dispersive broadening with temporal filtering, it assumes a Gaussian filter profile rather than a rectangular one.
+Moreover, we directly match the experimental results to the dispersion relations of the SPDC crystals.

 Modern coincidence measurements are typically performed using time-tagging modules with programmable coincidence windows.
 When photon wave packets are stretched in time by dispersion, the choice of coincidence window effectively acts as a temporal filter that selects only part of the joint temporal amplitude (JTA) of the photon pairs.
 As a result, the measured HOM curve no longer directly represents the intrinsic two-photon interference visibility but instead reflects a convolution of the interference signal with the detector timing response.
 In particular, when both photons experience similar dispersion, the broadened temporal profiles lead to an effective truncation of the interference region, producing oscillatory behavior in the observed HOM dip.